 Defibrillators are an important piece of medical equipment.
 Designed to restart a failing heart, they are capable of saving lives when used properly.
-This article explains how to safely use a defibrillator and give information about them.
+This article explains how to safely use a defibrillator and gives information about them.

 How does a Defibrillator Work?